afsc-gap-products/akgfmaps/README.md

 # akgfmaps
 An R package for retrieving shapefiles used by NOAA/NMFS/AFSC and producing publication-ready catch-per-unit-effort maps from bottom-trawl survey catch data from Alaska.
-Current support for the eastern Bering Sea continental shelf, northern Bering Sea, and Chukchi Sea.
-The package includes shapefile data with North American Datum 1983 (NAD 83) projection.
-Coordinate reference system (CRS) and CRS transformations use the PROJ 6 library.
-The package supports PROJ4 and PROJ6 ('WKT2_2019') strings but some PROJ4 transformations are no longer supported due to [deprecation in PROJ 6](https://proj.org/development/migration.html).
+Current support for the eastern Bering Sea continental shelf, northern Bering Sea, Chukchi Sea, Gulf of Alaska, and Aleutian Islands.

 Build requires that dependencies are compatible with GEOS > 3.0.0, GDAL >3.0.0, and PROJ > 6.0.0.